nmecner/PDFParser/README.md

 # PDF Parser

-This a simple one-page that displays parsed PDFs.
+This a simple one-page that displays parsed PDFs and their position.

 ## Requirements